 We are learning about …

-- Jesus is the Light of the World.
+- The altar is the table of the Lord.

 Practice identifying numbers from 1-100.
 We will recognize, count, and order numbers.
 Practice finding numbers before, between, and right after.